munich-quantum-toolkit/qecc/docs/CodeSwitching.md

 However, code switching is a costly operation in terms of space and time overhead.
 Therefore, given a quantum circuit, we want to find the **minimum number of switches** required to execute it.

 QECC has functionality to automatically determine the minimum number of switching operations required to perform a circuit using two complementary gate sets.
-We model this problem as a **Min-Cut / Max-Flow** problem on a directed graph.
+The problem can be modelled as a **Min-Cut / Max-Flow** problem on a directed graph.
 The graph is constructed such that:

 - **Source (SRC):** Represents the first code (e.g., 2D Color Code).
 - **Sink (SNK):** Represents the second code (e.g., 3D Color Code).